-Further information on the protection of media can be found in the Department of Home Affairs' Protective Security Policy Framework, Physical security for entity resources policy.
+Further information on the protection of media can be found in the Department of Home Affairs' Protective Security Policy Framework.

-Further information on securing media when not in use can be found in the ICT equipment and media section of the Guidelines for Physical Security.
+Further information on securing media when not in use can be found in the IT equipment and media section of the Guidelines for Physical Security.